UniversalDependencies/UD_English-Pronouns/README.md

 ## Cause of errors: missing examples

 The cause of the errors in widely used syntactic parsers is most likely because "hers" is rare in the existing datasets and completely absent from any standard test data.
 The pronoun "hers" only occurs three times in the entire Universal Dependencies datasets (in of October 2019).
-Of those three times, it is never marked with "Case=Gen", "Poss=Yes", or "PronType=Prs", which would be the correct list of morphological features (FEATS) to indicate that "hers" is a Genitive.
+Of those three times, it is never marked with "Case=Gen", "Poss=Yes", or "PronType=Prs", which would be the correct list of morphological features (FEATS) for "hers" in any context.

 In one case of the three occurrences, "hers" was correctly annotated as "P3SG-GEN-INDEP" in the Language-specific part-of-speech tag (XPOS) field.
 But this field is largely ignored by general purpose syntactic parsers.